Board of Directors

-As an interdisciplinary cultural entrepreneur with more than 15 years of experience in the fields of mental health, HIV/AIDS, counseling and youth development, Ariel has experience working in New York City’s multi-faceted social service and healthcare industry, delivering culturally competent services, creating inclusive environments and implementing highly effective outreach strategies in diverse communities.
+As an interdisciplinary sociocultural entrepreneur with more than 15 years of experience in the fields of mental health, HIV/AIDS, counseling and youth development, Ariel has experience working in New York City’s multi-faceted social service and healthcare industry, delivering culturally competent services, creating inclusive environments and implementing highly effective outreach strategies in diverse communities.
 He has in-depth knowledge of the local challenges affecting the Caribbean and Latino communities as well.
-In the field of international development, Ariel played a key role in the intergovernmental negotiation process at the United Nations by constructively engaging in various informal interactive hearings of the General Assembly with NGOs, civil society organizations, major groups and the private sector in preparation for the summit that officially adopt the post-2015 Development Agenda.
+In the field of international development, Ariel played a key role in the intergovernmental negotiation process at the United Nations by constructively engaging in various informal interactive hearings of the General Assembly with NGOs, civil society organizations, major groups and the private sector in preparation for the summit that officially adopted the U.N.
+2030 Development Agenda.
 In collaboration with other U.N.
 Major Group members, he advocated for the improvement of global policy issues related to youth engagement, cultural diversity, women inclusion, families rights and health promotion; and he has been also invited by U.N. permanent missions to attend various forums where he has promoted more innovative and inclusive partnerships between national governments, non-governmental organizations and local initiatives.
 In 2015, he was invited as an official speaker to attend the NGO Conference at the United Nations.
 Ariel emigrated from Havana, Cuba, to the United States in 2000 as the first young Cuban researcher to be unanimously awarded Vassar College's Latin American Culture Fellowship, in the Hispanic Studies Department.
-He holds a Masters degree in Sociocultural Anthropology from Columbia University, mentored by Prof. Michael Taussig, one of the iconic fathers of Post-modern Cultural Anthropology.
+He holds a Masters degree in Sociocultural Anthropology from Columbia University, mentored by Prof. Michael Taussig, PhD, one of the iconic fathers of Post-modern Cultural Anthropology.
+In 2022, he received an honorary doctorate (Doctor Honoris Causa in Anthropology) from Universidad CUGS, Mexico.
 Back in Cuba, he graduated with a BA in Psychology and a Masters in Social Psychology from the University of Havana.
-He has also earned Master-level credits at Columbia University with a concentration in Social Enterprise Management, where he audited a class in International Social Development, and presented an independent research entitled "Cross-cultural Study of HIV/AIDS and Preventive Strategies."
-Ariel launched TDN in 2007 in response to the lack of culturally relevant HIV prevention programs for youth in Brooklyn.
+He has also earned Master-level credits at Columbia University with a concentration in Social Enterprise Management, where he audited a class in International Social Development.
+Ariel launched Transdiaspora Network in 2007 in response to the lack of culturally relevant HIV prevention programs for youth in Brooklyn, New York.
 For his leadership, his innovative and entrepreneurial effort, and his social commitment to bring HIV prevention to a new frontier, Ariel is the recipient, along with his TDN team, of the New York State Department of Health Commissioner's Distinguished Service Award provided by the AIDS Institute.
-He is our premier representative at the United Nations' Economic & Social Council (ECOSOC) and an active member of NYC Department of Health & Mental Hygiene's Brooklyn Knows Steering Committee.
+Since 2014, he has been our NGO representative at the United Nations Economic & Social Council (ECOSOC).
+From to 2009 to 2015, he was an active member of NYC Department of Health & Mental Hygiene's Brooklyn Knows Steering Committee.
+In 2019, Ariel was granted a membership at the prestigious Alumni Society, a platform for the most distinguished Latinos in the country who are making a difference in a meaningful way and are alumni from highly selective U.S. colleges and universities.
 Publications: Written Statement on the occasion the 54th Session of the Commission for Social Development (UN Department of Economic and Social Affairs -E/CN.5/2016/NGO/46-, January 2016); Written Statement on the occasion of the 59th session of the Commission on the Status of Women (UN Women -E/CN.6/2015/NGO/136- March 2015); Article "Enabling Culture for Effective Responses to HIV/AIDS" (Real Life Times Newspaper, January Issue, 2014); Article "Social Enterprise: Improving Communities' Future and People's Live" (Real Life Times Newspaper, February Issue, 2014); Fact sheet "HIV and Substance Use: Who is at Risk?
 Our People, or Our Culture?"
 (National Hispanic & Latino Addiction Technology Transfer Center, Year 2, Vol. 2, March 2014); Webinar Presentation "HIV and Substance Use Among Hispanics and Latinos" (National Hispanic & Latino ATTC, March 2014)

 Sophie Cardona, MA, EMIT, LEED